marcelfahle/blog_v5/posts/writing-not-hustling.md

 >
 > This idea is toxic and led me to publish less and less over time.

 That’s the vibe I want here.
-More thinking, less showcasing.
+More thinking, less showcasing and hustle.

 This place is for us to think, share, and maybe learn a bit along the way.
 No pressure, no polish.
 Just raw thoughts, figuring stuff out together.

-**That said, if all of this resonates, or you hate it, I'd love for you to hit me up [on the twitters](https://twitter.com/marcelfahle)!**